TechGrounds-Cloud8/cloud8-archana-sekarr/AWS-Week1/AWS-01-GlobalInfrastructure.md

 Evaluate by shortlisting potential Regions.

-1. Check if these Regions are compliant and have the services and features you need to run your workload using the AWS Regional Services website.
+1. Checking if these Regions are compliant and have the services and features you need to run your workload using the AWS Regional Services website.
-2. Check feature availability of each service and versions available, if your workload has specific requirements.
+2. Checking feature availability of each service and versions available, if your workload has specific requirements.
-3. Calculate the cost of the workload on each Region using the AWS Pricing Calculator.
+3. Calculating the cost of the workload on each Region using the AWS Pricing Calculator.
-4. Test the network latency between your user base location and each AWS Region.
+4. Testing the network latency between your user base location and each AWS Region.
-At this point, you should have a list of AWS Regions with varying cost and network latency that looks something Table 1:
+At this point, we should have a list of AWS Regions with varying cost and network latency that looks something Table 1:

 ![AWS-01-GlobalInfrastructure](../00_includes/AWS-Week1/AWS-01/i1.png)

+So based on these factors, it is possible to determine the region.